gurkavcu/ContactManagement/README.md

   Search ignores case sensitivity.
 Searching Foo | foo | fOf al returns same result.

 * Bulk import from xml file

+  For given file path we parse xml file and write collected contacts to the mongodb.

+##  Bulk Importing

   First of all we have to decide a xml parsing strategy.
 There are two widely known choice :